7 DIY Litter Box Ideas Your Cat Will Love

 Trays Galore

 What’s the commonality between these low-sided DIY litter boxes?
 Trays.
 They’re all varying forms of trays.
-As long as the tray is waterproof, you can probably turn it into a litter box.
+As long as the tray is waterproof, you can probably turn any tray into a litter box.

 Boot Trays